themanyone/whisper_dictation/README.md

 If AI is speaking, turn volume down or relocate the mic so it doesn't interact with itself.

 **Mimic3.** If you follow the instructions to configure [mimic3](https://github.com/MycroftAI/mimic3) as a service on any `linux` computer or `Raspberry Pi` on the network, Speech Dispatcher will speak answers out loud.
 It has an open port that other network users can use to enable speech on their devices.
 But they can also make it speak remotely.
-So it is essentially a Star Trek communicator that works over wifi!
+So it is essentially a Star Trek communicator that works over wifi.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).

 *Developer notes.* The `mimic3-server` is already lightening-fast on CPU.
 Do not bother compiling it with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup.